You Ought to Be Doing That Anyway

 Not everyone is doing it like this.

 For those who are old enough, ABSCAM will mean something.
 In the late 1970’s and early 1980’s the FBI conducted a sting operation.
 Men posing as representatives of an Arab company offered money to several members of congress in exchange for favors.
 The result was that seven were convicted for accepting bribes.
 Others, while not convicted, were far less than stellar in their responses to the bribe offers.
 According to The Washington Post, only one member of congress subjected to the scam “flatly refused to consider financial favors in exchange for legislative favors.”
 That man was then U.S. Senator Larry Pressler from South Dakota.
 In response to those who touted him as some sort of hero, Senator Pressler said: "I turned down an illegal contribution.
 Whatever have we come to if that's considered 'heroic’?”
-Check it out here.

 By the way, in April of this year Larry Pressler was baptized by Clayton Christensen a prominent LDS Harvard professor, then confirmed a member of the Church of Jesus Christ of Latter-day Saints by Senator Harry Reid who introduced Pressler to the Book of Mormon.

 A number of years ago, the infant daughter of some young friends of mine had a serious problem.
 Her skull was hardening too fast and not allowing room for the brain to grow.
 The medical correction was to cut the skull to allow the brain to expand and then put a plate in.
 The parents were worried to death and the father, a priesthood holder, was fervently praying that that procedure wouldn’t be necessary.
 He promised God all kinds of things if only God would answer his prayer.
 He received an unexpected impression:

 “You ought to be doing that anyway!”